JayXT/RecordAudioOutput/README.md

 So to sum it up, both script versions allow to start recording output audio, and finish it with one shortcut (e.g. `Super + A` to start and `Super + A` to finish).
 Then the file will stay in the clipboard ready to be pasted into any application like Anki, Telegram, etc.

-This is especially useful for immersion-based language learning and Anki cards creation, because with a couple of key presses it's possible to record the original high-quality audio from any movie, TV series or dictionary.
+This is especially useful for immersion-based language learning and Anki cards creation, because with a couple of key presses it's possible to record the original high-quality audio from any movie, TV series, dictionary, or service.

 ## Additional Notes